Sine and cosine transforms

 The sine and cosine transforms convert a function into a frequency domain representation as a sum of sine and cosine waves.
 The inverse transform converts back to a time or spatial domain.

 In mathematics, the Fourier sine and cosine transforms are integral equations that decompose arbitrary functions into a sum of sine waves representing the odd component of the function plus cosine waves representing the even component of the function.
 The modern, complex-valued Fourier transform concisely contains both the sine and cosine transforms.
-Since the sine and cosine transforms use sine and cosine waves instead of complex exponentials and don't require complex numbers or negative frequency, they more closely correspond to Joseph Fourier's original transform equations and are still preferred in some signal processing and statistics applications and may be better suited as an introduction to Fourier analysis.
+Since the sine and cosine transforms use sine and cosine waves instead of complex exponentials and don't require complex numbers or negative frequency, they more closely correspond to Joseph Fourier's original transform equations and are still preferred in some signal processing and statistical applications and may be better suited as an introduction to Fourier analysis.

 Definition

 Fourier transforms relate a time-domain function (red) to a frequency-domain function (blue).
 Sine or cosine waves that make up the original function will appear as peaks in the frequency domain functions produced by the sine or cosine transform, respectively.

 The Fourier sine transform of $f(t)$ is: (Note: The sine transform is sometimes denoted with ${\mathcal F}_s (f)$ instead of ${\hat f}^s$.)

 ${\hat f}^s(\xi) = \int_{-\infty}^\infty f(t)\sin(2\pi \xi t) \,dt.$If $t$ means time, then $\xi$ is frequency in cycles per unit time, (Note: While this article uses ordinary frequency for $\xi$ in cycles per unit time, which typically uses the Hertz and the second as units, these transforms are sometimes expressed using angular frequency in angular units (e.g. radians) per unit time, where $\omega$ radians per second equals $2\pi\xi$.) but in the abstract, they can be any dual pair of variables (e.g. position and spatial frequency).

 The sine transform is necessarily an odd function of frequency, i.e. for all $\xi$: